kevL/0xC_kL/README.md

 Or search your system for "tactical.exe" and that should get to the general vicinity.

-Note that modified versions of orginal XCOM's resources may cause bugs and crashes.
+Note that modified versions of original XCOM's resources may cause bugs and crashes.
 Mods for OpenXcom may also cause bugs and crashes.
 Pretty much anything may cause bugs and crashes.